 The first event at Kingfisher Lake took place in May 1980.
 The RM National championships were held there in 1981 and the New Forest MYC continued sailing until at least the mid 1980’s.
 If you have more information concerning the subsequent fate of the New Forest Club please email me ( email@example.com ).

-Below is a collection of magazine articles relating to the New Forest Model Yacht Club in the Ringwood area.
+Below is a collection of Model Boats Magazine articles relating to the New Forest Model Yacht Club in the Ringwood area.